Ram Dass: Be Here Now

-After Alpert returned to America as Ram Dass, he stayed at the Lama Foundation in Taos, New Mexico, as a guest.
+After Alpert returned to America as Ram Dass, he stayed as a guest at the Lama Foundation in Taos, New Mexico.
 Ram Dass had helped Steve Durkee (Nooruddeen Durkee) and Barbara Durkee (Asha Greer or Asha von Briesen) co-found the countercultural, spiritual community in 1967, and it had an ashram dedicated to Ram Dass's guru.
 During Ram Dass's visit, he presented a manuscript he had written, entitled From Bindu to Ojas.
 The community's residents edited, illustrated, and laid out the text, which ultimately became a best-selling book when published under the name Be Here Now in 1971.
 The 416-page manual for conscious being was published by the Lama Foundation, as Ram Dass's benefit for the community.
 Be Here Now contained Ram Dass's account of his spiritual journey, as well as recommended spiritual techniques and quotes.
 It became a popular guide to New Age spirituality, selling two million copies.
 The proceeds helped sustain the Lama Foundation for several years, after which they donated the book's copyright and half its proceeds to the Hanuman Foundation in Taos.

 Be Here Now is one of the first guides for those not born Hindu to becoming a yogi.
-For its influence on the hippie movement and subsequent spiritual movements it has been described as a "countercultural bible" and "seminal" to the era.
-In addition to introducing its title phrase into common use, Be Here Now has influenced numerous other writers and yoga practitioners, including the industrialist Steve Jobs, the self-help writer Wayne Dyer, and the poet Lawrence Ferlinghetti.
+For its influence on the hippie movement and subsequent spiritual movements, it has been described as a "countercultural bible" and "seminal" to the era.
+In addition to introducing its title phrase into common use, Be Here Now has influenced numerous other writers and yoga practitioners, including the Apple Inc. co-founder Steve Jobs, the self-help writer Wayne Dyer, and the poet Lawrence Ferlinghetti.

 The first section of the book inspired the lyrics to George Harrison's song "Be Here Now", written in 1971 and released on his 1973 album Living in the Material World.